-- Leonardo loved colourful clothing.
-Rather than the stereotypical artist’s black, he delighted especially in rose and pink coloured clothing.
+- Leonardo loved colorful clothing.
+Rather than the stereotypical artist’s black, he delighted especially in rose and pink colored clothing.

 - He was left-handed- which explains the mirrored writing in his notebooks, which was a method to avoid smudging the ink.